-In larger portions, this can be a main-dish salad, and as a side salad, it goes well with vegan quesadillas, simple soups, or a side-by side salad.
-Roasted Butternut Squash Salad with Arugula & Pumpkin Seeds is one that goes quite well with it.
+It goes well with vegan quesadillas and simple soups.
+Roasted Butternut Squash Salad with Arugula & Pumpkin Seeds can be served as a side-by-side salad that goes quite well with this one.

 Though this salad is features quinoa, feel free to try it with brown rice instead.
 See the variation in the Notes section of the recipe card.